Who pays land tax in Victoria?

 • By mail, by sending a cheque or money order to the SRO

-• By phone or in person, by credit card or debit card, at a Australia Post office or at the SRO’s office.
+• By phone or in person, by credit card or debit card, at an Australia Post office or at the SRO’s office.

-It’s important to note that failure to pay land tax by the due date may result in additional charges and penalties, and in some cases, the SRO may take legal action to recover the unpaid taxes.
+It’s important to note that land tax applies even to investment property and failure to pay land tax by the due date may result in additional charges and penalties, and in some cases, the SRO may take legal action to recover the unpaid taxes.

 Need assistance with land tax in Victoria?
-Contact our team on (03) 8590 8370 to obtain legal advice from our expert property lawyers and conveyancers.
+Contact our team at (03) 8590 8370 to obtain legal advice from our expert property lawyers and conveyancers.
 We can assist you with your property matters.

 Read Recent Articles